sakksoftware/hse-mcmaster-prodution/README.md

   params:
     lang - the language the results should be in

+* `UPDATE /users/:id`
+  allows user details to be updated

 * `GET /user/profile`
   return the user profile information for the currently signed in user.
   params: